mgarythomas/mgarythomas.github.io/content/architecture/architecture-options/architecture_options.md

 This is why presenting options during the development of architecture and in engagement with various stakeholders is crucial.
 This concept is widely recognised within the architecture community; Gregor Hohpe and Martin Fowler have discussed the importance of offering options in architecture [here](https://martinfowler.com/articles/architect-elevator.html#SellArchitectureOptions).

 From my perspective, the concept of providing options in architecture mirrors the financial instrument known as an option, as described [here](https://www.investopedia.com/terms/o/option.asp).
+Having worked in financial markets, I've seen firsthand how this mirrors the very instruments we trade.
+Just as a trader might buy call options to benefit from potential upside while limiting downside risk, we as architects can design systems that preserve our ability to capitalise on future opportunities while protecting against known risks.

 I'm certainly not the only one to see this similarity — I read a similar comparison by Gregor Hohpe [here](https://architectelevator.com/architecture/architecture-options/).
 Simply put, an option is a financial instrument (contract) that is based on the value of an underlying asset.

 While options can be used for various purposes — including income generation, trading, speculation, and hedging — the key use here is the ability to hedge or manage risk.
 This discussion does not explore the full range of financial options, but focuses specifically on architecture's ability to defer decisions while managing risk.